 I was looking for a way to implement Web Filtering on GNU/Linux.
-I knew it was possible to use squidguard for this purpose, but it turned out to be quite complicated to set up and particularly difficult to deploy automatically on every workstation, especially when not managed by an Active Directory domain.
+I knew it was possible to use squidguard for this purpose, but it turned out to be rather complicated to set up and particularly difficult to deploy automatically on each workstation, especially when not managed by an Active Directory domain.
 That's when I came across the DynFi Open Source firewall: https://dynfi.com, which is capable of Web Filtering and uses RPZ: https://en.wikipedia.org/ to do so.
 So I started investigating this solution and found a way to implement Web Filtering with RPZ.

 root@host:~# apt install micro-httpd